Award Travel Mistakes

-1. Not knowing your 5/24 status
+2. Not knowing your 5/24 status

 Chase's infamous 5/24 rule means that Chase will not approve you for a new credit card if you have opened five or more personal cards in the past 24 months.
 A lot of people starting off in award travel ignore 5/24 or simply don't know about it.
 But this is the most important credit card application rule.
 Period.
-If you ignore 5/24, you will miss out on opening new Chase cards.
+If you ignore 5/24, you will miss out on opening Chase cards.

 Chase offers some of the best credit cards in award travel, like the Chase Sapphire Preferred and the Chase World of Hyatt Credit Card.
 So when starting out in award travel, you want to start with Chase cards before going over 5/24.

-2. Falling for “big” sign-up bonuses
+3. Falling for “big” welcome offers

 4. Not meeting minimum spend

-5. Not signing up for business cards
+5. Not applying for business cards

 6. Too much, too fast

 It is important to plan ahead.
 What cards do you want to earn and when?
 Do you need cards to help you reach airline or hotel status?
 Are you planning to get the Southwest Companion Pass?
 When do you expect to drop below 5/24?
 Do you have a big purchase coming up that you can use to hit minimum spend on a new card?
 Answering questions like these can help you determine your game plan for the next several months.
-Getting denied for a new card because you are moving too fast will negatively affect the rest of your strategy.
+Getting denied for a new card because you are moving too fast can negatively affect the rest of your strategy.

 7. Applying for a new card because of a mailer

 We've all seen them.
 Countless banks send us mailers with shiny offers to get us to apply for a new card.
-Like #2 above, don't fall for these.
+Like #3 above, don't fall for these.
 Look at the actual offer to see whether it is worth your time.

 Think of this like shopping for the best price for a big purchase.
 When buying a TV or a car, do you just buy the first one you see without comparing prices?
 The same goes for credit card applications.